DevSubhashis/Shopping/README.md

-# ppl
+# Shopping

-PPL is a ecommerce app.
+Shopping is a ecommerce app.

 ## Getting Started